PelionIoT/mbl-docs/Docs/refs/partition_layout.md

 ## Future plans

-Four high-level requirements drive the plan for MBL's flash memory partition layout:
+The following high-level requirements drive the plan for MBL's flash memory partition layout:

 * Use cases for device firmware update.
 * Use cases for application management.